-- 40. On time payment is important because, until the development contributions have been paid in full, Council may: - Prevent the commencement of a resource consent. - Withhold a certificate under section 224(c) of the RMA. - Withhold a code compliance certificate under section 95 of the Building Act 2004. - Withhold a service connection to the development. - Withhold a certificate of acceptance under section 99 of the Building Act 2004.

-41. Where invoices remain unpaid beyond the payment terms set out in the Policy, Council will start debt collection proceedings, which may involve the use of a credit recovery agent.
+- 40. Until the development contributions have been paid in full, Council will (unless otherwise agreed with Council in accordance with this Policy): - Prevent the commencement of a resource consent. - Withhold a certificate under section 224(c) of the RMA. - Withhold a code compliance certificate under section 95 of the Building Act 2004. - Withhold a service connection to the development. - Withhold a certificate of acceptance under section 99 of the Building Act 2004. - 41.
+Where invoices remain unpaid beyond the payment terms set out in the Policy, Council will start debt collection proceedings, which may involve the use of a credit recovery agent.
 Council may also register the development contribution under the Land Transfer Act 2017, as a charge on the title of the land in respect of which the development contribution was required.